turingschool/front-end-curriculum/projects/module-2/whats-cookin-part-one.md

 ---
 ## Goals and Objectives

-- **Use object and array prototype methods to perform data manipulation**
+- Use object and array prototype methods to perform data manipulation
 - Create a user interface that is easy to use and clearly displays information.
-- Write DRY, reusable code that follows SRP (Single Responsibility Principle)
+- Write DRY, reusable code that follows SRP and trends toward function purity
-- **Implement a robust testing suite using TDD**
+- Implement a robust testing suite using TDD
-- **Make network requests to retrieve data**
+- Make network requests to retrieve data
-- **Collaborate productively and professionally as a team.
-Ensure all team members are able to be heard and contribute throughout the project.**
+- Collaborate productively and professionally as a team.
+Ensure all team members are able to be heard and contribute throughout the project.

 In this project, you will create a recipe tracking / meal planning application that allows users to view recipes they want to cook and plan shopping trips around them.
 The idea is similar to sites like [All Recipes](https://www.allrecipes.com/){:target='blank'} or [New York Times Cooking](https://cooking.nytimes.com/){:target='blank'}.
 Users should view a list of recipes and choose recipes to cook.